RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/3-CRM/5-CRM Reporting/5-Sales Dashboard.md

 The provided cards are as follows:

-- Pipeline Value – Indicates the sum of all estimated opportunities values weighted by their probability of success.
+- Pipeline Value – Indicates the sum of all estimated opportunity values weighted by their probability of success.
 - Opportunities - The number of open opportunities, meaning they are not Closed Won or Closed Lost
 - Avg Age - The average age of opportunities that are Closed Won or Closed Lost.
 In other words, the average time to close.
 - Win Rate - The proportion of Closed Won opportunities as a percentage of all closed opportunities.